 Mr. Harder's professional roles have included general counsel and member of executive management for two of the world's largest construction and engineering firms, both based in Japan, and legal consultant on dozens of public and private projects around the world.
 He has experience with the full range of project delivery methods, including public-private partnerships, design-build, and construction management.
 Mr. Harder's familiarity with the entire construction process allows him to implement creative procurement approaches and efficient risk mitigation strategies that facilitate the success of his clients' projects.
 In 2011, 2012 and 2013, Chambers and Partners recognized Mr. Harder as a leading lawyer nationally in the field of public-private partnerships.
 He was also recognized by Chambers as a global leader in the transportation industry in 2013.
-Mr. Harder is AV rated by Martindale-Hubbell.
+Mr. Harder is AV Preeminent® Peer Review Rated by Martindale-Hubbell.

 Public Works Projects